jyotisman-ds/TensorFlow_projects/README.md

 #### Technical Aspects

 - Data preprocessing included removing common 'stopwords' from all the splits.
+The list shown below is taken from this [website](http://mlg.ucd.ie/datasets/bbc.html).
 Other common preprocessing steps for text datasets were taken care of by the TextVectorization layer which limits the max_length of the reviews and also pads them whenever necessary.

 ```python